 BOOK REPORT REQUIREMENTS:

-Choose any book you haven't read before (it's not required, but I would suggest reading one of the older works like Shakespeare or one of the ancient Greek plays) from the reading list EXCEPT ONE OF THE FOLLOWING:
+Choose any PLAY (no novel, poem, or non-fiction) you haven't read before (it's not required, but I would suggest reading one of the older works like Shakespeare or one of the ancient Greek plays) from the reading list EXCEPT ONE OF THE FOLLOWING:

 The Glass Menagerie,